ove/ove-docs/docs/INSTALLATION.md

 Replace the `-d` option above with `--no-start` if you want to install OVE but do not want to start it at the end of the installation process.

-Once the installation procedure has completed, the successful installation of OVE can be verified by accessing the [OVE Core API Documentation](http://OVE_CORE_HOST:PORT/api-docs) on a web browser.
+Once the installation procedure has completed, the successful installation of OVE can be verified by accessing the [OVE Core API Documentation](http://OVE_CORE_HOST:PORT/api-docs) using a web browser.

 To install and start [**OVE Asset Services**](https://github.com/ove/ove-asset-services) on Docker run: